 David Edelman, Social Studies Teacher & Instructional Coach

-I like to start off the school year by taking my students on an in school field trip to analyze the various murals that can be found around the building.
+I love to start off a school year by taking my students on an in school field trip to analyze the various murals that can be found around the building.
 The lobby’s walls are covered by wood panels, and toward the ceiling are beautiful painted murals illustrating Washington Irving’s A History of New York.
 One 1915 series by Barry Faulknerin depicts scenes from early Manhattan.
-I use the maps, flags, nautical scenes and indigenous animals found within the murals to introduce students to Dutch and English settlements and the result occupation had on the Lenape who called Mannahatta their home.
+I use the maps, flags, nautical scenes and indigenous animals found within the murals to introduce students to Dutch and English settlements and the effect occupation had on the Lenape who called Mannahatta their home.

-Do you want to learn more about project based learning, fostering students' civic engagement and reading like a historian?
+Do you want to learn more about my students' experiences and what it looks like when learning extends beyond the classroom?

 In the middle of the lobby there is a grand fireplace with the most notable works of Washington Irving chiseled into marble above the mantle.
 Most of my students have never heard of the author Washington Irving and it’s wonderful to use this spot in the building to introduce my students to the school’s namesake.
 In following weeks, we read sections of Irving’s A History of New York in class together.